-Think about the amount of levels you want the climbing frame to have and what sort of functions it will have.
-Once you decide on the type of design you will build, gather what materials you will need to put it together.
-Sketch out the design on paper so get an idea on what it will look like.
+Plan the StructureThe first step in building a climbing frame for your hamster is to plan the structure.
+Consider the size of your pet and the available space in its cage.
+Think about the number of levels you want the climbing frame to have and what functions it will serve.
+Sketch out the design on paper to get an idea of what it will look like.